Science Hall, Texas

-Science Hall was an unincorporated community in Jasper County, Texas.
+Science Hall was an unincorporated community in Jasper County, Texas, United States.
 It is located on Farm to Market Road 777 and U.S. Highway 190.

 History

 Science Hall was formerly a school community.
 By 1986, the town was closely identified with the nearby town of Beech Grove.
 A convenience store remained at that time at the cross road.

 Education

 Jasper Independent School District serves students.